Throughout the week, I read a lot of blog-posts, articles, and so forth, that has to do with things that interest me:

 - distributed computing

 - transactions (both db as well as non db)

 - and other “stuff”

-This is the “roundup” of the posts that has been most interesting to me over the Christmas and New Year period 2019, and the first week of 2020.
+This is the “roundup” of the posts that have been most interesting to me over the Christmas and New Year period 2019, and the first week of 2020.

 That’s all for this week.
 I hope you enjoy what I did put together.
 If you have ideas for what to cover, please comment on this post or ping me.

 comments powered by Disqus